FreeRADIUS/freeradius-server/INSTALL.md

 configuration files.
 It will, however, warn you about the files it did not install.

-For users upgrading from any older version to 3.0, it is *NOT* possible to use the older configuration as-is.
-However, the version 2.x configuration is largely compatible, so upgrading the configuration should not be too difficult.
-For details on what has changed, see ``raddb/README.rst``.
+It is generally not possible to use to re-use configurations between different major versions of the server.

+For details on what has changed, see ``raddb/README.md``.

 We STRONGLY recommend that new major versions be installed in a different location than any existing installations.
 Any local policies can